microsoft/InnerEye-CreateDataset/README.md

 Verify that all projects loaded correctly.

 - In the Visual Studio menu, make sure that "Test" / "Test Settings" / "Default Processor Architecture" is set to x64.
-- Build the solution.
+- Build the solution ("Build" -> "Build Solution").
 If it fails, build again.

 To run tests: After the build, tests should be visible in the Test Explorer.